jeremyblackowiak/didactic-giggle/README.md

 - **TODO Items:** Tackle the remaining #TODO comments in `main.py`.
 - **Improved Logging:** Color and prettify output.
 Enhance logging to include more detailed information.
 - **Error Handling:** Improve error handling, especially around the HTTP call block.
-- **Orchestrate with NX:** Use NX.dev to orchestrate the operations of the repo, set up for a single command.
+- **Orchestrate with NX:** Use NX.dev to orchestrate the operations of the repo, remove the need for multiple commands to operate the program.
 - **Docker Support:** Create a Dockerfile to run the script in a container.
 - **Enhanced Validation:** Add more validation for the input YAML configuration file.
 - **Configuration Options:** Allow more configuration options for the health checks.